alybun/macless-haystack-flipper/README.md

 ## Setup

-In this section, you will find instructions that have been customized for the Flipper Zero and set up all of the macless-haystack containers locally.
+These instructions have been customized for use with the Flipper Zero.

 <details><summary>1.
 Prerequisites</summary>